 Lori Le Mare makes her living as a visual artist and art restorer.
 She became an aerialist in 1998 and later a performer in the Toronto troupe GravityWorks.
-After moving to Hamilton, she formed HAG (Hamilton Aerial Group) with interested people from the community.
-She produced 4 cabarets for the Lyric Theatre in 2012 and produced and performed in numerous events in the community as well as HAG’s first full-length play, ‘The Hangman’s Reprise’, which was performed at the 2013 Hamilton Fringe Festival and ‘Apoidea: A Bee Story’ in 2016.
+After moving to Hamilton in 2009, she formed HAG with interested people from the community.
+She produced numerous cabarets for the Lyric Theatre and produced and performed in community events as well as HAG’s first full-length award winning play, ‘The Hangman’s Reprise’, which was performed at the 2013 Hamilton Fringe Festival and ‘Apoidea: A Bee Story’ in 2016.
+In 2017 Lori conceived and produced The Paradise Project, a show celebrating the natural world.
 Lori won the 2017 Hamilton Arts Award in the dance and performing category.
-She continues as artistic director, aerialist performer and stilt walker for Hamilton Aerial Group.
+She continues as artistic director, aerialist performer and stilt walker for

 Lisa Crapsi credits her interest in fitness and all things unconventional for leading her to the Hamilton Aerial Group in 2010.
 Lisa began dance at a young age but did not continue to pursue it past the age of 15.
 Lisa believes that it was seeing Lori LeMare’s performance at Jamesville Community Centre that sparked her love for dance again.
 What Lisa enjoys most about this craft is the mix between strength and beauty.
 She continues to be a proud member of the team and is so grateful for the experiences, opportunities and friendships that have developed from being a part of the Hamilton Aerial Group.

-Asia Laviolette first became fascinated by aerial silks while watching a performance when she was on vacation and decided to try a class just for fun to celebrate her 25th birthday.
+Asia Laviolette first became fascinated by aerial silks while watching a performance when she was on vacation and decided to try a class “just for fun”.
 She was immediately hooked and joined the Hamilton Aerial Group not long after.
-Asia has always been active and from the time she could walk, her parents signed her up for every activity possible even though she was terribly uncoordinated at conventional sports.
-Although her dance experience from ages 3-13 provided a foundation for her to pick up aerial arts quickly, Asia never felt passionate or that she “fit in” with these activities until she found silks.
-Asia is a speech language pathologist by day and enjoys spending time with her husband and their rescue puppy Jackson.
+Asia has always been extremely active and throughout her childhood, participated in just about every after school activity possible (even though she was terribly uncoordinated at conventional sports).
+Although her competitive dance experience from ages 3-13 provided her with a foundation to pick up aerial arts quickly, Asia never felt that dance was quite the right fit for her either.
+Finding circus arts as adult has finally given her the passionate creative outlet that she had been searching for.
+Asia is a speech language pathologist by day as well as the mother to one very active and inquisitive toddler.

 Tricia Cook was introduced to the thrilling heights, physical challenge and energetic community of the early stages of HAG in November 2011.
 Since then she has been performing in fundraisers, festivals, corporate events, and theatre shows.
 When she is not getting tangled in the fabric, scaling a rope or stilt walking she is traveling, teaching, building things, growing vegetables, and studying.